FIA World Endurance Championship

 The FIA World Endurance Championship, abbreviated as WEC, is a world championship for automobile endurance racing organized by the Automobile Club de l'Ouest (ACO) and sanctioned by the Fédération Internationale de l'Automobile (FIA).
 The series supersedes the ACO's former Intercontinental Le Mans Cup which began in 2010 and is the revival of the World Sportscar Championship which ended after the 1992 season.
 The World Endurance Championship name was previously used by the FIA from 1981 to 1985.

 The series features multiple classes of cars competing in endurance races, with sports prototypes competing in the Hypercar class (LMH or LMDh), and production-based grand tourers (GT cars) competing in the LM GT3 category.
 World champion titles are awarded to the top-scoring drivers and manufacturers over the season, while other cups and trophies will be awarded for drivers and private teams.

+Contemporary drivers have described World Endurance Championship races as featuring highly competitive, closely contested on-track racing throughout the duration of the event, with sustained overtaking and aggressive racing at all stages of a race.